Kerato-san/quartz-verak-eal/content/Gods/The Lost/Zarilith.md

 **Zarilith** is the dark Matron of the drow, a goddess who embodies corruption, ambition, and the twisted manipulation of destiny.
 Once a trusted companion of Sheleth, the god of beauty, Zarilith desired greater control over elven destiny.
 Her greed led her to betray Sheleth, and as punishment, she was cursed with a monstrous form, half-drow and half-centipede, and cast into the Underdark.
 Her followers, the drow, mirror her ambition and cruelty, thriving in a society where betrayal is a path to power.

 # Description
 Zarilith appears as a striking and terrifying figure.
 Her upper half is the image of dark elven beauty, with smooth black-blue skin, white hair cascading like silk, and eyes of molten amber.
 Her lower body, however, is that of a massive centipede, with hundreds of legs that writhe and click against the stone floors of her realm.
 This monstrous form symbolises the corruption that has overtaken her once noble nature.
-Her eyes, piercing and glowing, are said to see through any deception—except her own.
+Her eyes, piercing and glowing, are said to see through any deception, except her own.

 In some depictions, venom drips from her lips, and her voice is said to be a honeyed poison, weaving lies and ambition into the minds of her followers.
 Around her, shadows move unnaturally, as if alive with her will.